Jonabarce/IDATT2001/README.md

 # IDATT2001
 Programmering 2

-In this project i created a wargame
+In this project i created a wargame with javafx